Hannover Medical School (MHH)

 - 2003 - 2011 Head of the Department of Psychosomatics and Psychotherapy, Friedrich-Alexander University Erlangen-Nürnberg.

-- Since 01.10.2011 Head of the Department of Adult and Pediatric Psychosomatics, Psychotherapy at the Hannover Medical School.
+- Since 01.10.2011 Head of the Department of Adult and Pediatric Psychosomatics at the Hannover Medical School.

 Membership in Societies